perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 Now we:
 1. Overwrite chunks `B` and `C` by overflowing  `A` by allocating it for song #44
 2. Do the same thing as before to get a new STDIN read, using our 1 byte memset to make  `songs[0].fd = 0` .
-3. Then we allocate a chunk of size 0x310 to remove `C` from the tcache.
+3. Then we allocate a chunk of size 0x310 to pop `C` from the tcache.
 4. Once done, we play song[0] i.e. song #1, which will read from stdin.
 We tell it that we want a chunk of size 0x310 by inputting the same byte size as `Rainbow/godzilla.txt` which is `"767"`.
 4. Then the heap manager returns us a chunk at `0x4040c8` from its 0x310 tcache bin, and we're in business.